stealth-studios/sdk-docs/docs/frameworks/eliza.md

 ## 🔧 Usage

 To use the Eliza framework, you need to create an instance of the `ElizaFramework` class and pass it the necessary configuration options.
 The Eliza framework does not use a StealthSDK adapter, but instead uses it's own adapter system.
 To account for this, the `EmptyAdapter` is used as a placeholder.
-Available adapters can be found [here](https://elizaos.github.io/eliza/docs/packages/adapters/).
+Available adapters for Eliza can be found in the Eliza documentation [here](https://elizaos.github.io/eliza/docs/packages/adapters/).

 A simple example on how to use the Eliza framework with SQLite can be found below: